-The Mara possesses a stocky physique, with three sharply clawed toes on their rear feet, and four on the front feet.
-Many people compare their appearance to a long-legged rabbit.
+The quite surprising Mara possesses a stocky physique, with three sharply clawed toes on its rear feet, and four on the front feet.
+Many people compare its appearance to a long-legged rabbit.

-The Mara typically displays a dark brown on their head and body.
-The hindquarters remain darker and sometimes almost black, yet their stomachs generally show white.
+The animal typically displays a dark brown on its head and body.
+The hindquarters remain darker and sometimes almost black, yet the stomachs generally show white.

 Individuals average roughly 18 in (45 cm) in height.
 Mature individuals also weigh as much as 24 lb (11 kg).
 The animal lives as principally diurnal and also mates for life, typically producing 1-3 offspring per litter.